VortexTaro/youtube-research-tool/README.md

 This tool allows you to search for YouTube videos by keyword, retrieve a list of videos, and then get the transcript for a selected video.

 Additionally, it now supports bulk transcription from arbitrary URLs for YouTube, TikTok, and Instagram.
+This app is now a multi-page Streamlit app.

 ## Features